mark-watson/Java-AI-Book/manuscript/neural_networks.md

 ## A Java Class Library for Back Propagation {#nn-bp-lib}

 The back propagation neural network library used in this chapter was written to be easily understood and is useful for many problems.
-However, one thing that is not in the implementation in this section (it is added in the [Section on using Momentum to speed up training](#nn-bprop-momentum)) is something usually called “momentum” to speed up the training process at a cost of doubling the storage requirements for weights.
+However, one thing that is not in the implementation in this section (it is added in the section [Using Momentum to speed up training](#nn-bprop-momentum)) is something usually called “momentum” to speed up the training process at a cost of doubling the storage requirements for weights.
 Adding a “momentum” term not only makes learning faster but also increases the chances of successfully learning more difficult problems.

 We will concentrate in this section on implementing a back-prop learning algorithm that works for both one and two hidden layer networks.
-As we saw in the [Figure showing mappings supported by zero hidden layer, one hidden layer, and two hidden hidden layer networks](#nn-mapping) a network with two hidden layers is capable of arbitrary mappings of input to output values so it used to be common opinion that there was no theoretical reason for using networks with three hidden layers.
+As we saw in the [Figure showing mappings supported by zero hidden layer, one hidden layer, and two hidden layer networks](#nn-mapping) a network with two hidden layers is capable of arbitrary mappings of input to output values so it used to be a common (and incorrect) opinion that there was no theoretical reason for using networks with three hidden layers.
 With recent projects using Deep Learning, as I mentioned at the beginning of this chapter, neural networks with many hidden layers are now common practice.

 {#example-1-hidden-layer-1}
 ![Example showing 1 hidden layer](images/nn_1d_example_1.png)